-Deep Hyperthermia with Phased Array Methods and Clinical Application; Paul Turner – Pyrexar Medical
+- Deep Hyperthermia with Phased Array Methods and Clinical Application; Paul Turner – Pyrexar Medical

-Hyperthermia Combined with Taxol in Malignant Ascites Treatment; Dr. Yingying Huang - Beijing Hospital Oncology Department
+- Hyperthermia Combined with Taxol in Malignant Ascites Treatment; Dr. Yingying Huang - Beijing Hospital Oncology Department

-Hyperthermia Combined with Chemotherapy in Gastrointestinal Tumors Treatment; Dr. Li Ding - Beijing Hospital Oncology Department
+- Hyperthermia Combined with Chemotherapy in Gastrointestinal Tumors Treatment; Dr. Li Ding - Beijing Hospital Oncology Department

-Green Therapy in Oncology-Application of BSD-2000 Annular Phased Array Methods; Qing Zhang - Beijing Chinese Medicine Hospital
+- Green Therapy in Oncology-Application of BSD-2000 Annular Phased Array Methods; Qing Zhang - Beijing Chinese Medicine Hospital

 We hope our entrance into the Chinese market will help reduce the number of cancer fatalities.

 Typically, when treating cancerous tumors, a patient may receive radiation therapy or chemotherapy.
-While these treatments can be beneficial in some cases, an innovative technology called Hyperthermia, may be used in conjunction with these therapies to increase their effectiveness.
+While these treatments can be beneficial in some cases, an innovative technology called Hyperthermia may be used in conjunction with these therapies to increase their effectiveness.

 Hyperthermia is used to damage and kill cancer cells.
 It may also make cancer cells more sensitive to the effects of radiation and certain anticancer drugs, potentially reducing the number of radiation treatments needed.
 There are also minimal side-effects.

-Prior to this procedure, a CT scan is performed to precisely locate the tumor area.
+Before this procedure, a CT scan is performed to precisely locate the tumor area.
 During Hyperthermia treatment, the affected area is heated superficially by the use of an applicator.
 The applicator is placed over the patient and may sometimes be filled with water to conform to the patient’s surface anatomy.
 Microwaves are used to heat the area.
 The body tissue is exposed to high temperatures (up to approximately 109ºF or 43ºC).